PASTAplus/content-x/templates/about/about-edi.md

 ## Physical management and curation of digital products

-EDI employs industry standard protocols to ensure that all scientific data are well documented, secure, and persist for future use.
+EDI employs industry standard protocols to ensure that all scientific data are well documented, secure, and preserved for future use.

 ### Standards for data, metadata, and software